-We’ve looked at where coffee comes from, how different roasts affect the taste and the caffeine content, different grinds and grinders.
+We’ve looked at where coffee comes from, how different roasts affect the taste and the caffeine content, and different grinds and grinders.
 Now, we’re looking at brewing.
-There’s boiling, gravity filtration and pressurized.
+There’s boiling, gravity filtration, and pressurized.
 And then there’s another classic brewing method.

 There are two other steeping methods that have been developed in the last decade or two.
 One is called an Aeropress which combines the steeping of a French Press with the pressure of an espresso maker.
 Instead of using a plunger to press the grounds into the bottom of the pot, the plunger is used to push the steeped coffee through a filter into a cup.

-Brand new on the market is something called a Softbrew, which is like a French Press without the plunger.
+Brand new on the market is a Softbrew, like a French Press without the plunger.
 Not a lot of information is available on the quality of this method.

 So, now you know all the different ways to make the perfect cup of coffee and all the factors that affect the quality and the taste.
 But there are many myths about coffee making.
 We’ll look at those next.